hhandika/myte/README.md

 ### Build gene trees from a directory of gene alignments

 The program will create multiple instances of IQ-TREE to run gene tree estimation in parallel.
 The program assess available cpu resources in your system and does it sensibly.
 In a simple word, it won't slow down your computer despite using all your cpu cores.
-Hence, it can be used on a personal computers without problems.
+Hence, it can be used on a personal computer without interferring your other work.

 To generate gene trees: